Exove/developer-test/README.md

 ### 2A.
 Create a comic book reader/image browser or a carousel

 Create a comic book reader/image browser or a carousel with React.
+Use images from this document or your own.
 Continued in question 3B.
-Use images from this document or your own.
+Using TypeScript is recommended.

 ### 2B.
 Create an SQL query